 As parents, we aren’t perfect.

-While we wake up each and every day and want to put our best foot forward, we sometimes end up tripping ourselves in the process.
+While we wake up each and every day and want to put our best foot forward, we sometimes end up tripping ourselves in the process even when we try out best to be a positive parent or simply try “better” strategies.

 Breathe, you aren’t alone in feeling this way.
 I have been there all too often.